eye-division/fete-day-site/_projects/interactive-science-salon.md

 ![](/uploads/gravity-fields-131.jpg)

-The Interactive Science Salon was supported by the Heritage Lottery Fund.&nbsp;
+The Interactive Science Salon was supported by the Heritage Lottery Fund.